wwatson4506/mbed-os/docs/design-documents/tools/cmake_components.md

 ## External components

 They can be either object or static library.
-Only one limitation due to selecting object library is that any component linked by an application shall not have circular dependencies between the components (CMake will issue an error that we are linking with an object library (`mbed-core`) and it does not support it - this will be fixed but no ETA given).
+Only one limitation due to selecting object library is that any component linked by an application shall not have circular dependencies between the components (CMake will issue an error that we are linking with an object library (`mbed-base-flags`) and it does not support it - this will be fixed but no ETA given).

 ## Solution: Mbed-os components

-mbed-core component (object library) consists of:
+mbed-base-flags component (object library) consists of:
 - cmsis
 - events
 - rtos-api